bcoin-org/bcoin-org.github.io/guides-markdown/cltv.md

 you prove ownership by signing a transaction input with the private key (basically a password that is stored in your wallet) that corresponds to the address that the source output was sent to.
-I.e. The UTXO is locked by the requirement that some signaturemust match a public key or public key hash that is on the execution stack.
+I.e. The UTXO is locked by the requirement that some signature must match a public key or public key hash that is on the execution stack.

 An output that is locked with CLTV works more or less the same way but adds another